 15", 12" and 10" drivers from a car subwoofer driver line.
 Some home subwoofer manufacturers use car drivers, and they are also a popular choice for DIY subwoofer builders.
 More on that later.
 15", 12" and 10" drivers from a car subwoofer driver line.
 Some home subwoofer manufacturers use car drivers, and they are also a popular choice for DIY subwoofer builders.
 More on that later.

-A good rule of thumb is that as you go up one size you get about twice as much bass output.
-For example, a 12" driver has about double the output of a 10" driver assuming the drivers have similar technical parameters other than surface area, and the amplifier power used is the same.
-There are exceptions though.
-There exist monster 10" drivers that have more output than an average 12" driver, but those drivers can get expensive and they often require large amounts of amplifier power to reach their full potential.
+A good rule of thumb is that as you increase the size of the driver, you get about twice as much bass output.
+For example, a 12" driver has roughly double the output of a 10" driver, assuming both drivers have similar technical parameters other than surface area, and the same amount of amplifier power is used.
+However, there are exceptions.
+Some high-performance 10" drivers can outperform an average 12" driver, but these can be expensive and often require substantial amplifier power to reach their full potential.

-Amplifier power: After driver size, the next important thing to consider is the available amplifier power.
-Most commercial home subwoofers have built-in amplifiers.
-The amplifier needs to supply enough power to the driver in order to reach satisfactory output levels.
-It’s a good idea to disregard any peak power ratings as they are often inflated and there is often no easy way to compare one brand’s peak ratings to another.
-What matters is RMS power (also known as continuous power) preferably given with a distortion rating (like 1% THD) to make true apples to apples comparisons.
+Amplifier power: After driver size, the next important factor to consider is the available amplifier power.
+Most commercial home subwoofers come with built-in amplifiers.
+The amplifier needs to provide enough power for the driver to achieve satisfactory output levels.
+It’s wise to disregard any peak power ratings, as they are often exaggerated and difficult to compare across different brands.
+What matters is RMS power (also known as continuous power), preferably provided with a distortion rating (like 1% THD) to allow for accurate comparisons.

 A home subwoofer usually has a built-in amplifier to supply power to the driver.
 A home subwoofer usually has a built-in amplifier to supply power to the driver.